JCLC honors outstanding individuals at 2018 conference

 American Library Association

-Albuquerque, N.M. — The third National Joint Conference of Librarians of Color (JCLC) this week at the in New Mexico, celebrated the achievements of individuals from each of the American Library Association's ethnic affiliate associations.
+Albuquerque, N.M. — The third National Joint Conference of Librarians of Color (JCLC) this week at the Albuquerque Convention Center in New Mexico, celebrated the achievements of individuals from each of the American Library Association's ethnic affiliate associations.
 Sponsored by the five ethnic affiliates, the conference was highlighted by the JCLC 2018 Scholarships and Awards GALA on Sept.
 28, with hundreds of participants attending the beautiful night of pride, local cuisine and music.

 The conference hosted by the American Library Association’s (ALA) professional affiliates that include the American Indian Library Association (AILA), the Asian/Pacific American Librarians Association (APALA), the Black Caucus of the American Library Association (BCALA), the Chinese American Librarians Association (CALA), and the National Association to Promote Library and Information Services to Latinos and the Spanish Speaking (REFORMA), honored recipients of the JCLC Advocacy Awards, Distinguished Service Awards, Author Awards and scholarships, as well as the JCLC Legacy Awards and Rising Leader Awards.